 Customers will be asked to pass through a walk-through metal detector or the security scanner.
 If you have a pacemaker – please let us know before going through any scanning equipment.

-If you have a medical condition or a disability please do contact the airport in advance if you have any questions.
-We have a dedicated Assistance Team who will be happy to help.
-Additionally you can contact us with a security question.
+If you have a medical condition or a disability please contact us in advance if you have any questions: We have a dedicated Assistance Team who will be happy to help.
+For further information you can also refer to the CAA's Medical Awareness Card here.

-As a result of these checks you may be subject to other searches which will be performed by a member of the team, either by hand, handheld metal detector or explosive trace detection equipment.
+As part of the security process, you may be subject to other searches which will be performed by a member of the team, either by hand, handheld metal detector or explosive trace detection equipment.
 Once this is complete you will be able to collect your luggage.

 All items of luggage are screened by x-ray, however we do carry out random checks which may include hand searching, explosive trace detection swabbing and testing of certain liquids, gels or pastes.